 - To contact consumers with marketing information or surveys that we use for research or quality control purposes.

 If you provide us with personal data about another individual, you acknowledge that you have permission from that individual to do so and that they understand how we will process their personal data.
 We recommend that they read this Privacy Notice.

 We may disclose your personal information to certain third parties.
 These will be to our suppliers and advisors who process information for us under contractual arrangements; to credit and fraud reference agencies and identity checkers who act under agreements with us but also have a legitimate interest in your data (this is only for members/member employees); to regulatory bodies or bodies providing support for the scheme (such as other consumer schemes, consumer codes, trading standards authorities, government departments and legal or regulatory authorities).

-We may provide your personal information to the other party to the dispute with your agreement.
+We may provide your personal information to the other party to the complaint, claim or dispute with your agreement.